-If you are looking for comprehensive Windows hosting packages with servers running the latest version of Internet Information Services (IIS).
-You’ll also want technical support that provides Windows server expertise.
+If you are looking for comprehensive Windows Microsoft (MS) structured query language (SQL) hosting packages, you’ll need technical support that provides Windows server and expertise.

-Whether your hosting provider offers Linux-based or Windows-driven servers, chances are you’re going to need access to a database management program built around the Structured Query Language (SQL).
+Whether your hosting provider offers Linux or Windows servers, chances are you’re going to need access to a database of some sort if you’re building a website.

 Creating and managing databases is an essential part of many Web applications, including e-commerce, interactive games, and content management systems (CMS) like WordPress.

 What are you going to be doing with your website?
 That will determine if MS SQL is right for you.

 When you’re planning a website, the first step is to decide what software will run on the site.
 You need to choose database management software that works with the site software.
 Most hosts do not support MS SQL.
 In a sense, this makes finding a host easier because there aren’t as many of them.
 But you still want to get the best host for your purposes.

 You should ask several questions before you commit to an MS SQL host: